Toda Equations and Piecewise Polynomiality for Mixed Double Hurwitz Numbers: Toda equations

-The columns sums of $T$ are known as the \emph{Jucys-Murphy elements} of $\field{Q}S(d)$.
-It was observed by Jucys and Murphy (see \cite{DG} for a proof) that $e_r(\Xi_d)$, the $r$th elementary symmetric function evaluated on the alphabet of Jucys-Murphy elements, is precisely the sum of the permutations on level $L_r$ of the Cayley graph:
+The columns sums of $T$ are known as the \emph{Jucys--Murphy elements} of $\mathbb{Q}S(d)$.
+It was observed by Jucys and Murphy (see \cite{DG} for a proof) that $e_r(\Xi_d)$, the $r$th elementary symmetric function evaluated on the alphabet of Jucys--Murphy elements, is precisely the sum of the permutations on level $L_r$ of the Cayley graph: